The Beckett's and Ibbotson's Charities

 Parish records tell us that that there was at least one family with the name Sym (with variations) living in the area in the seventeenth century.
 Thomas Sym probably died in prison as there is a record of a Thomas Sym being buried at St Mary Castlegate, in York, in 1711.

 When most of Grassington's common pastures were enclosed in 1788, an area of 39 acres 2 roods and 9 perches (16.008 hectares) on the Old Pasture on the other side of the road from Yarnbury was granted to the Thomas Beckett Charity in compensation for the loss of their commons grazing rights on Grassington Old Pasture.
 This land became known as the Poor Grass in recognition of its purpose.
-However, ownership of 4½ sheepgates on Grassington New Pasture was retained.
+However, ownership of 4½ sheepgates on Grassington New Pasture was retained by the charity.
 The renting of these are included in the current Poor Grass tenancy agreement.

 There may have been a limited amount of mining taking place in the pasture at the time of the Enclosure, but if so it would have been small-scale and declining.
 The Duke of Devonshire, the owner of the mineral rights, had been unwilling to invest in the improvement of the infrastructure as the mining leases would not have allowed him to recoup the cost.
 By 1820, however, the leases had expired, and the 6th Duke had a free hand enabling him to invest heavily in further developing the mines.
 Unfortunately, the Poor Grass was to be the centre of much of the activity, and it soon became more of an industrial landscape than a pasture.
 A number of tracks were carved across the landscape including the Dukes New Road, the Duke's Watercourse was bought round to supply a new pond, and a tramway was built to transport ore from the mines north of the road to a newly-built crushing plant.
 The spoil from that was dumped in the north-west sector of the pasture.
 The 1891 25" Ordnance Survey map demonstrates the degree of industrialisation: